Git-Harshit/Technical-Blogs/Embedded-Systems.md

 # Miscellaneous content

 A digital signal processor (DSP) is a specialized microprocessor designed specifically for processing digital signals in real-time.
 (Good for multimedia including Audio, Image, Video).
 DSP's ability to perform mathematical operations very quickly lets them process large data efficiently.

-Hypervisor, also known as a Virtual Machine Monitor (VMM), is a software or hardware that creates or manages virtual machines (VMs) by allowing single hardware host sharing.
-They allocate physical resources as CPU, memory, storage among VMs and keep them isolated from one another.
-- Type 1 Hypervisor (Bare-Metal Hypervisor):
-    - Runs directly on the host's hardware
-    - Examples: Xen, VMware ESXi, Microsoft Hyper-V
-- Type 2 Hypervisor (Hosted Hypervisor):
-    - Runs on top of an Operating System
-    - Easier to setup and manage, but offers slightly lower performance than Type 1.
-    - Examples: QEMU, Oracle VM VirtualBox, VMware workstation.

-Reset instruction clears state and brings the execution back to a starting point.
-- Warm Reset (Soft Reset): It is initiated without completely cutting off power.
-This resets software components but may retain RAM memory.
-It doesn't reinitialize every physical circuit but clears the running state.
-This is faster than cold reset.
-- Cold Reset (Hard Reset): It resets all components of a device, including registers and memory.
-This occurs when the system is power-cycled or restarted manually.

-Types of resets for system reliability and fault-tolerant machanisms:
-- Power-On Reset (POR): This feature ensures the device starts in a known state when power is first applied.
-It resets the system when supply voltage rises above a threshold voltage.
-- Brown-Out Reset (BOR): This is a safeguard that resets the microcontoller when the supply voltage drops below a specific level.
-This prevents the device from operating unpredictably due to insufficient voltage.
-- Watchdog Timer Reset: A Hadware timer that resets the microcontroller if the software fails to reset (also called as kick, service) the timer within a predefined period.
-- Manual Reset: This is initiated by a user, typically using a reset button on the device or via a call to the software reset API.

 Serial Network Topologies:
 1. Point-to-Point: Here, exactly two devices are wired together.